Welcome to biarritz Travel Guide!

 The presence of these main attractions in the centre makes it the ideal base to visit Biarritz and its surroundings.
 There are the best hotels, a wide range of restaurants, bars and places to relax.

-Below, I tell you about the history of Biarritz, before sharing everything you need to know for an excellent Biarritz holiday with all the best in Biarritz.
+Below, I tell you about the history of Biarritz, before sharing everything you need to know to enjoy the best in Biarritz: places to see, where to stay, when to come, etc.

 Walking along the Biarritz beach is one of our favourite activities, thanks to the diversity of the landscape, the ever-changing colours, the sunsets over the Pyrenees and the sensational panoramic bars and restaurants.